Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/integration-portal.md

 Here are the high-level steps to having your integration listed within the Amplitude app.

-1. **Go to the Integration Portal**: In Amplitude, navigate to the **My Settings** page and click **Developer Portal**.
+1. **Go to the Integration Portal**: In Amplitude, navigate to the **My Settings** page and click **Integration Portal**.
 If you don't see this option, send an email to integrations@amplitude.com with your [Org ID](https://help.amplitude.com/hc/en-us/articles/235649848-The-Settings-page), and Amplitude will enable it for you.
 2. **Configure your integration**: After you've submitted your integration, it notifies the Amplitude Engineering team to review your integration.
 3. **Amplitude Engineering team reviews integration**: During the review process, the Amplitude team validates the integration which could take up to 1 week.
 During this process, Amplitude may reach out to you if the team has questions.
 4. **Integration goes live in Amplitude**: After Amplitude approves the integration, it's automatically deployed and enabled for your organization.
 You can then see a tile within Amplitude app on the source or destination page depending on the integration type.